 In July 2011, a public protest began in Israel with regard to high housing costs.
 This protest evolved into a wide scale public demonstration encompassing many other issues, including claims that the cost of living has increased out of control and must be regulated.
-As a result of these protests, we saw a decline in sales in our Supermarket segment in the second half of 2011.
+As a result of these protests, we have seen a decline in sales in our Supermarket segment.
 In response to these protests, in August 2011 the Government of Israel formed the Trachtenburg Committee whose role, inter alia, was to examine the living costs in Israel and the influence of the alleged lack of competition in the marketplace has had on these costs and to propose solutions to these issues.
-The Knesset has already adopted the Trachtenburg Committee's recommendation relating to an increase in our corporate taxes and to an increase of competition between fueling stations.
-The public protests also added a greater urgency to the governmentalappointed Centralization Committee, which had been appointed in October 2010 to examine market concentration in the Israeli economy, which is characterized by a small number of groups that control major business areas, and its effect on the level of competition, market efficiency and financial stability, and propose measure to address.
-An additional committee has been appointed by the Israel Industry, Trade and Employment Office and by the Minister of Finance to examine the food market (the Kedmi Committee).
-These developments may have a material impact on the Israeli economy in general as well as the industries in which we compete, and proposals by any such committees could materially adversely affect our business by materially adversely affecting our growth and our profitability.
-These developments could materially adversely affect our ability to open new supermarkets and convenience stores and the profitability of our existing supermarkets and convenience stores and materially affect our real estate development business.
+The Knesset has already adopted the Trachtenburg Committee's recommendation relating to an increase in our corporate taxes and to an increase of competition between filling stations.
+Additionally, another committee was appointed by the Israel Industry, Trade and Employment Office and by the Minister of Finance to examine the food market (the Kedmi Committee).
+These developments may have a material impact on the Israeli economy in general as well as the industries in which we compete, and proposals by any such committees could materially adversely affect our growth and our profitability.
+These developments could materially adversely affect our business by materially adversely affect our growth and our profitability.
+These developments could materially adversely affect our ability to open new supermarkets and convenience stores and the profitability of our existing supermarkets and convenience stores.
 These developments and proposals by any such committees could particularly adversely affect our Supermarkets segment in light of the fact that we are the second largest supermarket chain in Israel.
-For additional information on this matter, see "Risks Related To Our Supermarkets - The recommendations of the "Kedmi Committee" may have a material adverse effect on our ability to purchase additional branches or could obligate us to sell some of our branches and may materially adversely affect the Company's sales and profits", and "Risks Related To Fueling Stations and Convenience Stores - The recommendations of the Trachtenburg Committee may have a material adverse effect on Dor Alon's results of operations".
+For additional information on this matter, see "Risks Related To Our Supermarkets - The enactment of new laws and regulations, including the enactment of governmental committees such as the "Kedmi Committee" may materially adversely affect our sales and profits, incl